junxit/us-congress-bills-110/metadata.md

 - 2008-05-15 — Placed on the Union Calendar, Calendar No. 407.
 - 2008-05-15 — Reported by the Committee on Judiciary.
 H. Rept.
 110-646.
 - 2008-05-15 — Reported by the Committee on Judiciary.
 H. Rept.
 110-646.
+- 2008-05-19 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. King (IA) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-05-19 — Considered under suspension of the rules. (consideration: CR H4113-4115)
+- 2008-05-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5571.
+- 2008-05-19 — Mr. Scott (VA) moved to suspend the rules and pass the bill, as amended.
+- 2008-05-21 — Considered as unfinished business. (consideration: CR H4433)
+- 2008-05-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 5/19/2008 H4113)
+- 2008-05-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 5/19/2008 H4113)
+- 2008-05-21 — The title of the measure was amended.
+Agreed to without objection.